Rodents & Pests

 The Snohomish Health District provides information on the control of rats and insects, known as “vectors.”
 We also respond to complaints and can assist neighborhoods when rodent infestations or other problems pose a public health risk.

-To file a complaint, please complete and submit a Complaint Investigation Request (PDF).
+To file a complaint, please click here.

 Getting rid of rats & mice

 Rats and mice are attracted by trash piles, open garbage cans, pet food and pet manure (poop).
 Quick fixes like traps and poison may help, but long term changes throughout your neighborhood are best:

 - Eliminate food sources such as compost piles or outside pet food

 - Kill rats when necessary to reduce the population

 For specific tips on getting rid of unwanted rodents, see these resources or give us a call.